KhosroBahrami/ObjectTracking_SiameseFC_Tensorflow/README.md

 python3 siamesefc_train.py
 ```

-The Training module has the following 2 steps:
+The training module has the following 2 steps:
 1) Create model (training and validation)
 2) Training